aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppsm-to-markdown/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to MARKDOWN via C++ or Online App" h2="PPSM  to MARKDOWN File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPSM file to MARKDOWN within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPSM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to MARKDOWN.
+<h2>Why to Convert PPSM to Markdown</h2>

+Markdown is a lightweight markup language that is used to format plain text documents.
+It is widely used for writing web content, creating readme files, and creating rich text documents.
+It is also used for creating documentation and for creating websites.
+It is easy to learn and use, and it is supported by many text editors and web browsers.

+<h2>How Aspose.Total Helps for PPSM to Markdown Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, edit, and convert various file formats within C++ applications.
+It includes APIs for manipulating documents, spreadsheets, presentations, and images.
+With Aspose.Total for C++, developers can easily convert PPSM files to Markdown in two simple steps.

+Firstly, by using Aspose.Slides for C++, developers can export PPSM to HTML.
+Aspose.Slides for C++ is a powerful API that enables developers to create, edit, and convert presentation files within C++ applications.
+It supports a wide range of presentation file formats, including PPSM.
+It also provides features for manipulating slides, shapes, text, and images.

+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, developers can convert HTML to Markdown.
+Aspose.Cells for C++ is a powerful API that enables developers to create, edit, and convert spreadsheet files within C++ applications.
+It supports a wide range of spreadsheet file formats, including HTML.
+It also provides features for manipulating worksheets, cells, formulas, and charts.

+By using Aspose.Total for C++, developers can easily convert PPSM files to Markdown within C++ applications.
+It is a comprehensive suite of APIs that enables developers to create, edit, and convert various file formats within C++ applications.
+It includes APIs for manipulating documents, spreadsheets, presentations, and images.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}